 Could You Survive Without a Car?

-Well there certainly are more drastic measures which you can take to massively help your finances, but the big question is ‘how far you are willing to go’?
+But what if you’ve reached the limits of conventional cutbacks and still feel that you’re way off the mark of financial break even, what then?
+Is that it, or is there more that can be done?
+Well, there certainly are more drastic measures that you can take to massively help your finances but the big question is, ‘how far you are willing to go’?

 Life’s biggest expenses